hansaya/FastLiFePO4BatteryCharger/README.md

 # My use case

 I currently own an dash cam that can record time lapses while car is parked.
 This is a great feature and find it to be useful.
 However this requires the camera to be connected to constant power source.
-Plugging a camera into car battery permanently will get you a empty battery eventually and will put you on a pickle.
+Plugging a camera into car battery permanently will get you a empty battery eventually.
 Specially if you don’t start the car every day.
 My solution to this problem is to have an secondary battery pack that powers the camera.

 My requirements:
 1) Fast charge the battery within 20min or so. ie within in my daily commute.